tmsinch/conversations_api/messenger/setup_fb_messenger.md

 <img src="./img/fb_app_dashboard.png" width="75%" border="1">

 ### Create an FB Business Page
 Now that you have added Messenger Product to your FB App we can build your first FB Business Page.
-Within your Dasboard under Products > Messenger > Settings page scroll down to **Access Tokens** and click **"Create New Page"** on the right.
+Within your Dasboard under Products > Messenger > Settings page scroll down to **Access Tokens** and click **"Create New Page"** on the upper right.

 <img src="./img/fb_create_new_page.png" width="75%" border="1">